spence-s/FCC-Raleigh-javascript-class/05:create-react-app.md

 create-react-app is a package, maintained by facebook, which provides us with all the starter code we need to write a react application.

-You might be thinking to yourself, "Gee why do I need a starter package to write some React code?
-I can use jquery with just some simple script tags?"

-Before we answer that question, lets actually take a look at some react code.
-I think it will help a lot if we have a react project that we can look at, and then explain what is going on with all that code!

 1. In your shell type `npm install -g create-react-app` and wait for it all to download
 2. In your shell type `create-react-app learn-react` and wait for it download